 The field operators receive a pre-cleaned sampling train each week.
 Every Tuesday, the exposed sampling train is removed using clean techniques and returned to the NADP Analytical Laboratory, (NAL) at the Wisconsin State Laboratory of Hygiene in Madison, WI, along with the sample bottle containing any collected precipitation.
 All operators wear plastic gloves when handling the sampling train and follow special procedures to avoid contaminating the sample.
 Any overflow from the bottle is collected and measured to determine the total precipitation amount, but it is not included with the sample sent to the lab.

 Each site is also equipped with a weighing-bucket rain gauge that provides a continuous record of rainfall amounts.
 Rainfall is recorded to the nearest 0.01 in.
 The rain gauge also monitors the precipitation sampler, recording whether the sampler was properly open during wet periods and closed during dry periods.

-Each Tuesday precipitation samples are collected through acid cleaned glass sampling trains into pre-acidified PETG square media bottles.
+Each Tuesday precipitation samples are collected through acid cleaned glass sampling trains into pre-acidified PET or PETG square media bottles.
 Samples trains and bottles are cleaned, bagged, quality assured and shipped each week.
 Upon receipt to the laboratory, samples are evaluated, logged in, weighed to assess capture efficiency and tracked through analysis.
-Total Mercury analysis is performed in the Trace Element Clean Laboratory (TECL) on a Tekran 2600 following USPEA Method 1631 Revision E. Monthly compositing for Methyl Mercury following USEPA 1630 is an option.
+Total Mercury analysis is performed in the Trace Element Clean Laboratory (TECL) on a Tekran 2600 following USPEA Method 1631 Revision E. Monthly compositing for Methyl Mercury following USEPA 1630 was an option prior to May 2022.

 Field results are verified weekly, lab results are reported monthly.
 Lab reports include weekly precipitation, Mercury concentrations and deposition for each site.